Green Business Policy, Mobile Notary

-We will avoid unnecessary printing.
+Avoid unnecessary printing.

-We will not use a fax machine.
+Not use a fax machine.

 We will print in draft mode when practical to reduce ink and laser toner consumption.

-We will print on both sides of the paper when acceptable.
+Print on both sides of the paper when acceptable.

 Our printers will be set to double-sided printing or PDF file as the default setting.